join-monster/join-monster/docs/relay.md

 Join Monster will only pull the rows for the requested page out of the database.
 Because it uses the `LIMIT`, `OFFSET` clauses, the pages will get shifted if a new row is inserted at the beginning.
 We also cannot do backward pagination because the total number of rows is required for calculation of the offset.
 Although the total is known *after* the query is made, it is not available when we need to calculate the offset.

-However, you do have the ability to navigate to any page in the middle.
-You can produce the *cursor* for any row in the middle because you can predict the offset value. `graphql-relay` has a helper for this.
+However, you do have the ability to navigate to any page in the middle. **The Relay Cursor contains the offset.** You can produce the cursor for any row in the middle because you can predict the offset value. `graphql-relay` has a helper for this.
 For example:

 ```javascript
 import { offsetToCursor } from 'graphql-relay'